 The design includes four aspherical elements and one ED (Extra-low Dispersion) element.
 New-generation optical VR has 4.5-stop effectiveness, beating that of every other stabilized Nikon standard zoom.
 Build quality feels good and, although the mounting plate is plastic, it’s pretty durable.

-Sharpness is excellent, even when shooting wide-open at the shortest zoom setting, beating the AF-P DX 18-55mm lens in this respect.
+Sharpness is excellent, even when shooting wide-open at the shortest zoom setting, beating the Nikkor AF-P DX 18-55mm (opens in new tab) lens in this respect.
 However, both lenses deliver very similar levels of sharpness throughout the rest of the zoom and aperture ranges.
-Levels of distortion and colour fringing are flattered by automatic corrections.
+Levels of distortion and color fringing are flattered by automatic corrections.(opens in new tab)

 Building on the success of Nikon’s original AF-S 24-120mm VR, this second edition has a constant rather than variable aperture rating and an upgraded stabilizer.
 Even so, it’s been on sale for a decade now, and the 3.5-stop stabilizer is less effective than in most newer Nikon lenses.